How to Make Perfect Deviled Eggs

 1. Steam the eggs; don’t boil them

 Pour an inch of water into a wide pot fitted with a steamer basket.
-Cover and bring the water to a boil.
+Cover and bring the water to a boil over high heat.
 As soon as you see steam, carefully add cold large eggs.
 Cover the pot and return the water to a boil.
-Then reduce the heat to medium-high and steam the eggs 13-14 minutes.
+Then reduce the heat to medium-high and steam the eggs for 13-14 minutes cook time.

 2. Plunge the eggs into an ice water bath